elugens/hello-javascript/docs/browser-related-questions/forms-controls/form-event-submit.md

 document.querySelector("form").addEventListener("submit", function(event) {
     var input = this.querySelector("input[type=text]");
     if (!input.value || input.value.length < 5) {
-        alert("Please provide at least 5 characters.");
+        console.log("Please provide at least 5 characters.");
         event.preventDefault();
     }
 });
 ```

 This code attaches a submit event listener to a form, and then checks to see if a text input's value is not empty and has at least 5 characters.
-If these conditions are not met, it displays an alert and cancels the form submission.
+If these conditions are not met, it runs a console.log and cancels the form submission.

   </div>
   </div>